 We are excited to have a living room right off the kitchen, our master bedroom on the main floor and a nice, large “rec room” in the basement, too.
-We are also going to build a wet bar down there, so it’ll be a super fun place to entertain guests.
+We also hope to build a wet bar eventually, which would make it a super fun place to entertain guests.
 Since we are going to have a walk-out, we will have a patio off the basement, and a deck off of the kitchen with stairs down to the patio/backyard.

-Q. Did you get to design the layout of your house / floor plan?
+did you design the layout of your house / floor plan?

 the design process

-As I mentioned, there were standard options and lots of options for upgrades, at many different prices.
-Below are some photos of the things we chose, to give you an idea of our color scheme, as well as the options they had available.
+As I mentioned, there were standard options, as well as lots of options for upgrades, at many different prices.
+Below are some photos of the finishes we chose, to give you an idea of our color scheme, as well as the options they had available.

 Q. When do mortgage payments start?